ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Related Work

-Cybersecurity threat investigation systematically probes digital environments to detect, analyze, and mitigate malicious activity~\citep{ibm_threat_hunting, crowdstrike2023cyber}.
-Threat analysts serve as cyber‑detectives: they parse vast logs, link evidence from diverse sources, and judge potential threats.
-Since modern infrastructures produce vast volumes of data daily, a central challenge is efficiently identifying and correlating threat signals, with other key skills required (e.g., \textit{evidence gathering and synthesis}, more in Appendix~\ref{sec:background}).
-Our benchmark is designed to assess LLM agents on all of these capabilities.

-\textbf{Threat Investigation Graphs.} Incident graphs portray multi‑stage attacks by linking alerts, events, and indicators of compromise (IoCs) into a unified view.
-Nodes denote alerts (e.g, suspicious file downloads) or entities (e.g, user accounts) while edges capture their relationships (e.g., a phishing email that triggers a malicious download).
-Sequencing nodes along the kill chain (reconnaissance, intrusion, persistence, etc.) exposes adversary tactics, surfaces patterns, and clarifies next steps for responders.
-In our benchmark, we utilize these threat investigation (or incident graphs) for grounding LLMs during question generation and evaluation.

-\subsection{Related Work}
+\section{Related Work}

-LLMs have become a promising foundation to build agents for various complicated tasks~\citep{wu2024mathchat, zhao2024expel, hong2023metagpt, chen2023agentverse, zeng2024autodefense}.
-Our goal is to create a cybersecurity threat investigation benchmark for LLM agents, which is closely related to LLM-based agents and cybersecurity: this requires LLM agents to have cybersecurity domain expertise and knowledge to be able to explore system logs, analyze suspicious behavior, and answer security-related questions.
+Our goal is to create a cybersecurity threat investigation benchmark for LLM agents, which is closely related to LLM-based agents and cybersecurity: this requires LLM agents to have cybersecurity domain expertise to be able to explore system logs, analyze suspicious behavior, and answer security-related questions.
 On the other hand, we build a SQL environment for LLM agents to interact with, to test models' ability on effective and efficient SQL generation.

 \textbf{LLMs in Cybersecurity.} Most recent LLM‐based cybersecurity efforts focus on knowledge memorization and information extraction \citep{liu2024cyberbench, li2023seceval, liu2023secqa, sultana2023towards, yong2025attackseqbench}.
 CTIBench \citep{alam2024ctibench} evaluates LLMs’ understanding of the threat landscape via the MITRE ATT\&CK framework~\citep{mitreattack}, while Crimson \citep{jin2024crimson} fine‐tunes an LLM to map CVEs to MITRE ATT\&CK techniques and generate actionable insights.
 SECURE \citep{bhusal2024secure} benchmarks models on security extraction, comprehension, and reasoning. \cite{siracusano2023time} aggregates public CTI reports with structured intelligence, and \cite{gao2021enabling} extracts threat behaviors from unstructured OSCTI text.
 Perrina et al.’s tool \citep{perrina2023agir} produces CTI reports from entity graphs, and~\cite{rigaki2023out} uses reinforcement learning to simulate LLM‐driven attacks on network topologies.
 Finally, CyBench \citep{zhang2024cybench} focuses on capture-the-flag (CTF) tasks.
 Although some prior work also employs graphs \citep{gao2021enabling, hossain2017sleuth}, our graph‐based approach differs in both concept and construction.